AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: server

-To give access to the GPS capabilities from external processes (e.g. :program:`emacs`), you can launch GPS in **server mode**.
+To give access to the GNAT Studio capabilities from external processes (e.g. :program:`emacs`), you can launch GNAT Studio in **server mode**.

-The relevant command line switches are :command:`--server` and :command:`--hide`.  :command:`--server` opens a socket on the specified port, allowing multiple clients to connect to a running GPS and send GPS shell or Python commands.  :command:`--hide` tells GPS not to display its main window when starting.
+The relevant command line switches are :command:`--server` and :command:`--hide`.  :command:`--server` opens a socket on the specified port, allowing multiple clients to connect to a running GNAT Studio and send GNAT Studio shell or Python commands.  :command:`--hide` tells GNAT Studio not to display its main window when starting.
 On Unix systems, you still need to have access to the current screen (as determined by the :file:`DISPLAY` environment variable) in this mode.
-Using both switches provides a way to launch GPS as a background process with no initial user interface.
+Using both switches provides a way to launch GNAT Studio as a background process with no initial user interface.

-Clients connecting through a standard socket have access to a simple shell using `GPS>>` as the prompt between each command.
+Clients connecting through a standard socket have access to a simple shell using `GNAT Studio>>` as the prompt between each command.
 This is needed in order to determine when the output (result) of a command is completed.
-All GPS shell commands (as defined in :ref:`The_GPS_Shell`) are available from this shell, but their use is discouraged, in favor of the use of Python commands.
+All GNAT Studio shell commands (as defined in :ref:`The_GNAT_Studio_Shell`) are available from this shell, but their use is discouraged, in favor of the use of Python commands.
 Those are available through the use of the :command:`python` prefix before a Python command.

-For example, sending :command:`pwd` through the socket sends the :command:`pwd` command through the GPS shell and sends the result to the socket; similarly, sending :command:`python GPS.pwd()` will send the :command:`GPS.help()` command through the python interpreter (see :ref:`The_Python_Interpreter` for more details).
+For example, sending :command:`pwd` through the socket sends the :command:`pwd` command through the GNAT Studio shell and sends the result to the socket; similarly, sending :command:`python GPS.pwd()` will send the :command:`GPS.help()` command through the python interpreter (see :ref:`The_Python_Interpreter` for more details).